oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-interact-with-people-on-your-website-live-or-trigger-when-people-land-on-certain-pages/rule.md

 ---

 In some cases, you might want to reach out to your customer via chat before they have to reach out to you.
 You can set up Zendesk Chat triggers that initiate a proactive chat with a customer based on specified conditions that you define.
-Your customer can choose whether or not to respond.​
+Your customer can choose whether or not to respond.

 Note that Basic plans are limited to two proactive chat triggers.